(Photo: Tamika Caston-Miller)

 Eventually, I learned how to find some resemblance of the basic shape.
-But it was always accompanied by considerable effort.
+But it was always accompanied by considerable effort and fumbling.
 Yin yoga teaches us to endure discomfort.
 Yet I couldn’t help but think that maybe coming into Cat Pulling Its Tail shouldn’t be THAT difficult.
+I usually manage to lose all notion of left and right.
+Mostly, I quietly laugh as I mentally plead with the gods of yoga to help me somehow understand which body part was supposed to be where.

-By the time Caston-Miller was midway through the practice, she eased the pace even more and let us linger, yin style, in Sphinx Pose.
+By the time Caston-Miller was midway through the practice, she eased the pace and let us linger, yin style, in Sphinx Pose.
 Then she asked us to bend our right knee and slide it toward our right elbow in what’s commonly dubbed Half Frog in yin.
 I eased into the low-back tension releaser without thinking.

-From there, she coaxed us into reaching our left arm across the mat in a riff on Thread the Needle sometimes known as Crushed or Broken Wing.
+Then she coaxed us into reaching our left arm across the mat in a riff on Thread the Needle sometimes known as Crushed or Broken Wing.
 That was elegant, I thought sleepily.

-That’s when it happened.
+Then it happened.
 As Caston-Miller suggested we rest our left hand on our right knee, I quietly laughed.
 Even from my yin-induced stupor, something about where she was taking us felt familiar—minus the usual struggle.

 The curious thing is, yin yoga doesn’t fixate on transitions.
 There’s actually zero emphasis on how you happen to make your way from one pose to the next.
 Instead, the focus is entirely on your experience in the pose—the balance of tension and release, the stillness, the length of time endured.